coreos/locksmith/README.md

 ### Unlock Holders

 In some cases a machine may go away permanently or semi-permanently while holding a reboot lock.
-A system administrator can clear this lock using the unlock command.
+A system administrator can clear the lock of a specific machine using the unlock command:

 ```
 $ locksmithctl unlock 69d27b356a94476da859461d3a3bc6fd
 ```

-### Maximum Sempahore
+### Maximum Semaphore

 By default the reboot lock only allows a single holder.
 However, a user may want more than a single machine to be upgrading at a time.
 This can be done by